-Pre-Law Advising is located within Harpur Academic Advising in AB-G18.
-The pre-law
+Pre-Law Advising is located in Rockefeller Center room 151.
+The pre-law advisor and

-advisor and staff provide guidance on the law school admission process and legal careers.
+staff provide guidance on the law school admission process and legal careers.
+Informational

 law schools and hundreds of students.